 Affiliations & Memberships

-Lucy has written extensively on collective redress and competition law and co-authored a number of articles on the private enforcement of competition law, including a publication in the Competition Law Journal on the territorial limits of EU cartel damages actions in the UK courts.
+Lucy has written extensively on opt-out collective redress both in relation to the UK and across a range of jurisdictions.
 She regularly contributes to the Hausfeld Competition Bulletin - see 'Articles' - and the Hausfeld blog ‘Perspectives’, both of which you can find below.

 Presentations & Speeches

 Lucy has spoken at conferences in the UK and abroad on competition litigation and competition law developments.
+Lucy has also appeared before the House of Lords EU Committee to give oral evidence on aspects of consumer law.
 The 'Events' page below highlights the most recent conferences.